DvirHaberman/Octopus-SSE/README.md

 - [ ] Create some simple db table
 - [ ] Set up a simple web sever with the FLASK python framework - Local or remote
 - [ ] Server sends a simple HTML with a table representing the table you created
-- [ ] Whenever the db table is updated the mechanisem will transmit the changes to the HTML table
+- [ ] Whenever the db table is updated the mechanism will transmit the changes to the HTML table

 ### Requirements:
  - Python